vohvelikissa/vohvelikissa.github.io/README.md

 that have the names of the hackathons that I want to attend next year.
 They will for sure certainly be fun because without fail all of the game jams were fun that I had the pleasure of attending this year.

+For clarity purposes I will have the finishing fullstackopen task split up in sections in this weeks goals.

 ## 27.11.2024